 Musty Smell or Odor

-Possible causes range from improper window/door seals, construction sealing issues to wet basement areas from high groundwater seepage, which can be a natural occurrence in your particular locale or by inadequate weeping tile installation around the home.
+Possible causes range from an improper window or door seal, construction sealing issues to wet basement areas from high groundwater seepage, which can be a natural occurrence in your particular locale or by inadequate weeping tile installation around the home.

-Anytime there is a musty smell, there's mold somewhere and that's not healthy for anyone.
-A dehumidifier can help with immediate moisture removal, but you'll have to investigate further and remedy the situation to not have recurring problems.
+Anytime there is a musty smell, there is mold somewhere and that is not healthy for anyone.
+A dehumidifier can help with immediate moisture removal, but you will have to investigate further and remedy the situation to not have recurring problems.
 In all likelihood, those areas will also require heat to help dry the affected space.

-In the laundry room, a musty odor in the air, or musty smelling towels or bedding could signal problems with an HE or front load washer.
-Though more efficient in many ways compared to a traditional top load washer, many front loading washers tend to have mold issues.
+In the laundry room, a musty odor in the air, or musty smelling towels or bedding could signal problems with a high-efficiency (HE) or front-load washer.
+Though more efficient in many ways compared to a traditional top-load washer, many front loading washers tend to have mold issues.

 A musty odor in the laundry room can also be caused by a plugged exterior vent or an interior dryer lint filter that has been neglected and is impacted with lint.

 This can cause moist air from within the dryer when drying a wash load, to become trapped since there is no clear, unobstructed airflow, resulting in a musty smell.

 Plugged lint filters in or outdoors, can also become a fire hazard.
 They should be cleared of lint—the interior dryer lint filter should be emptied after each dryer load; the exterior lint filter should be cleared as required.